Foundation Anchor System

 One set of four aluminum panels (a complete covering) is delivered installed on the PAST Trainer.
 We do this for three reasons: 1) to protect the underlying penetration structure to which the panels are attached, 2) so users can see how the panels fir the curved penetration structure, and 3) so users are able to begin using the Trainer as soon as it is installed on its foundation.
 Spare panels may be purchased along with the PAST Trainer, and replacement panels may be ordered thereafter as needed.
 The high quality aviation-grade aluminum penetration panels are easily removed, relocated, and replaced on the PAST Trainer’s penetration structure.
 Original

 quality spare panels and replacement panels are sold in sets of four panels.
 When spare panels are ordered to be delivered with the PAST Trainer the buyer saves money because there is no additional shipping and handling cost on up to eight sets of panels.
 The reason is freight companies charge for the amount of space taken up in their freight truck, and we secure all of the spare panels to a temporary wooden platform attached within the PAST Trainer’s I-beams, so no additional volume is added, and no additional truck space is required.
-Also, up to four more sets of panels may be ordered to be shipped on the same freight truck with the PAST Trainer.
-This will add an additional shipping price (but no handling fee), but that shipping price will be significantly lower than ordering replacements in the future because when replacement panels are ordered later on, a shipping and handling price must be added to the price of the panels.

 The curvature and precise fit of the panels on the underlying penetration structure enable easy and fast removal and installation of the panels, and the precise fit minimizes friction, drag, and buckling of the panels during penetration and extraction of the HRET tip.
 That prevents damage to the panels as well as to your HRET equipment.